 David therefore departed from there and escaped to the cave of Adullam.

 a.
-David therefore departed from there: David has been through a lot.
+David therefore departed from there: David had been through a lot.
 He had the high of immediate fame, a recent marriage, dangers from the Philistines, repeated attempts on his life, and a heartbreaking farewell from everyday life to live as a fugitive for who knows how long.
-Then, David had a brief but intense period of backsliding, a dramatic turn to the Lord and deliverance from a life-threatening situation.
+Then David had a brief but intense period of backsliding, a dramatic turn to the Lord and deliverance from a life-threatening situation.

 b.
 Escaped to the cave of Adullam: This was David's place of refuge.
 He couldn't go to his house, he couldn't go to the palace, he couldn't go to Samuel, he couldn't go to Jonathan, he couldn't go to the house of the Lord, and he couldn't go to the ungodly.
 But he could go to a humble cave and find refuge.

 c.
-The title of Psalm 142 reads A Contemplation of David.
+The title of Psalm 142 reads: A Contemplation of David.
 A prayer when he was in the cave.
-So, Psalm 142 describes David’s discouraged heart: I cry out to the Lord with my voice; with my voice to the Lord I make my supplication.
+So, Psalm 142 described David's discouraged heart: I cry out to the Lord with my voice; with my voice to the Lord I make my supplication.
 I pour out my complaint before Him; I declare before Him my trouble.
 When my spirit was overwhelmed within me, then You knew my path.
 In the way in which I walk they have secretly set a snare for me.
 Look on my right hand and see, for there is no one who acknowledges me; refuge has failed me; no one cares for my soul.
 (Psalm 142:1-4)

 d.
 The title of Psalm 57 reads A Michtam of David when he fled from Saul into the cave.
 Psalm 57 describes David as the Lord strengthened him in the cave and prepared him for what was next.